abinit/abinit/doc/tutorial/gwr1.md

 `tgwr_3o_SIGXC_RW`:
 Diagonal elements of $\Sigma_\xc(\omega)$ in eV units and spectral function $A_\nk(\omega)$

-Finally, we have a netcdf file named `tgwr_3o_GWR.nc` storing the same data in binary format that can be easily post-processed with AbiPy using:
+Finally, we have a netcdf file named `tgwr_3o_GWR.nc` storing the same data in binary format.
+This file can be easily post-processed with AbiPy using:

 ```
 abiopen.py tgwr_3o_GWR.nc -e